top of page

 Kitchen - Mid-Refresh No.2

-After a couple of years spent focusing on other renovations, it was time to get rid of all of the brown in our kitchen!
-We landed on dark teal lower cabinets and creamy white for the uppers.
+After a couple of years spent focusing on other renovations, it was time to get rid of all of the brown in this kitchen!
+Two Poppies Design along with the homeowners landed on dark teal lower cabinets and creamy white for the uppers.
 Neutral taupe counter stools and a floral print on the window curtains added interest.
 Bead-board paneling was added to the exposed side panels of the cabinets to carry the look throughout the kitchen.

 IMG_1978.HEIC

 Remember the awkward command center cabinet area?
-We extended the soffit straight to the wall for a cleaner look.
-In place of the upper and lower cabinets is a stand-alone glass-front cabinet, perfect for displaying serving pieces and containing cookbooks (note the great use of leftover wallpaper from our powder room refresh! - see below).
+Two Poppies Design extended the soffit straight to the wall for a cleaner look.
+In place of the upper and lower cabinets is a stand-alone glass-front cabinet, perfect for displaying serving pieces and containing cookbooks (note the great use of leftover wallpaper from the powder room refresh! - see below).

 IMG_1043.jpeg